nkurata/nkurata/README.md

 - 👋 Hi, I’m @nkurata
 - 👀 I’m interested in programming
+- Part of The Epitech International Track Programme (2027)

 <!---
 nkurata/nkurata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.